santanche/lab2learn/machine-learning/README.md

 ## Zombie Health no Weka

 Entre na pasta `zombie-health/s02weka` e, a partir do arquivo `zombie-health-spreadsheet-ml.arff` treine o Weka para classificar doenças a partir de sintomas.

+# Unsupervised Learning

+[Iris Flower Data Set](https://archive.ics.uci.edu/ml/datasets/iris).
+It comes with Weka (see in Weka `data` directory, the file `iris.arff`).

+Challenge: How to classify three very similar species of plant according to four characteristics of their flowers:
+* Sepal Length
+* Sepal Width
+* Petal Length
+* Petal Width